DT021/FinalProj/README.md

 The user can determine how many group centers to determine as well as the number of epochs to change the group centers.

-The C++ implementation (KMeans.h) is practically identical, except all instances of numpy arrays are replaced with a vector of some kind of number, as above.
+The C++ implementation (KMeans.cpp) is practically identical, except all instances of numpy arrays are replaced with a vector of some kind of number, as above.

 ## Demonstrations